rajasgs/webscraper/readme.md

 - Download chrome driver and keep the path in the .env file in DRIVER_PATH
 - Update single page link for PAGE in .env
 - Run `pip install -r requirements.txt`
+- use `option.headless = True` to hide the browser

 How to run?
 ```